RobinBreman/WME-MapLinks/README.md

 - SDP
 - Wegstatus

+## Install
+Go to https://greasyfork.org/nl/scripts/504656-wme-maplinks to add this script to tampermonkey
 ## Code
 Feel free to improve this script I will be happy to accept any pull-requests. https://github.com/RobinBreman/WME-MapLinks